Debbie Abrahams

-Deborah Angela Elspeth Marie Abrahams (born 15 September 1960) is a British Labour Party politician who has served as Member of Parliament (MP) for Oldham East and Saddleworth (UK Parliament constituency) since 2011.
+Deborah Angela Elspeth Marie Abrahams (born 15 September 1960) is a British Labour Party politician who has served as Member of Parliament (MP) for Oldham East and Saddleworth since 2011.
 Abrahams was a member of the Corbyn shadow cabinet from 2015 to 2018.

 Early life and education

 Deborah Angela Elspeth Marie Morgan was born on 15 September 1960 in Sheffield, West Riding of Yorkshire.
 Her father was a dentist.
-She was educated at Kent College, a private girls' school in Royal Tunbridge Wells, and received three O‑Level.
+She was educated at Kent College, a private girls' school in Royal Tunbridge Wells, and received three O‑Level passes.

 She studied at the University of Greater Manchester and received a Bachelor of Science degree in biochemistry and physiology from University of Salford.
 She was awarded a Master of Education degree from the University of Liverpool.

 Early career

 Her early employment was as a community worker for a charity in Wythenshawe in south Manchester, where she set up job training programmes for teenagers.
 Abrahams was head of healthy cities for Knowsley and served on the board of Bury and Rochdale Health Authority.

 In 2002, Abrahams was appointed chair of Rochdale NHS primary care trust.
 She was Director of the International Health Impact Assessment Consortium at the University of Liverpool between 2006 and 2010.